richo/countkeys/README.md

 cd countkeys/build         # move to build directory to build there ../configure               # invoke configure from parent directory make                       # make compiles what it needs to compile
-# become super↙user now )  # you need root to install in system dir
+# become superuser now     # you need root to install in system dir
 make install               # installs binaries, manuals and scripts
 ```